kasarama/Flow2Week1/README.md

 Status:
 On master :
 To entities with one to one relation.
 When relatin is bi-directional throuht if statement:

         public void setAddress(Address address) {
           this.address = address;

-        public void setAddress(Address address) {
-          this.address = address;